mearvk/Morals.Rules.Apply.v.Stitch.in.Time/DEMOCRATIC.md

+Then Therefore and Era of Reenglightenment vis-a-vis an Object Guild on Earth

 **I.** Foundations of Defensive Striking and InterceptionThe tactical baseline requires an impenetrable defense that transitions instantly into precise counter-striking mechanics.

 1. The Core Geometry of Interception - Defensive striking relies entirely on controlling the center line.
 Fighters must position their hands and elbows to form a tight, unyielding wedge.
 This structure naturally deflects incoming linear attacks outward.
 By maintaining this geometric advantage, you force the opponent's strikes to travel a longer, less efficient path.